phpMussel/phpMussel/readme.EN.txt

  Microsoft               No known problems MicroWorld-eScan        No known problems NANO-Antivirus          No known problems
  Norman               !
-Reports "Kryptik.BQS" (all versions)
+Reports "Kryptik.BQS" (v0.1 - v0.3d)
  nProtect                No known problems
  Panda                   No known problems
+ Qihoo-360               No known problems
  Rising                  No known problems
  Sophos                  No known problems SUPERAntiSpyware        No known problems